-Active shooter at NJ UPS facility — Breaking news
+Gunman taking two women hostage at NJ UPS facility — UPDATED

 Logan Township schools were placed on a modified lockdown but all students and staff were safe, according to the district website.
 No school is located in the immediate vicinity of the school.

-The NYPD Counterterrorism Unit in a message on Twitter said they were monitoring the situation.
+The NYPD Counterterrorism Unit in a message on Twitter said it was monitoring the situation.
+6ABC reported the FBI was on scene as well.

+“We don’t know what’s going on.
+We’re not allowed outside and we don’t want to go outside,” a worker from a neighboring Home Depot who identified herself only as Jessica told New Jersey 101.5

-Helicopter footage showed a large police presence at the facility including a tactical team.
-Some officers were ducking behind parked vehicles
+Helicopter footage by 6ABC showed a large police presence at the facility including a tactical team.
+Some officers were ducking behind parked vehicles.

 Logan Township Police warned residents and employees to stay away from the facility.
 Center Square Road, which connects Routes 130 and 295, was also closed off to traffic.